chill211/V4Q/README.md

 # V4Q
 Class 11 -
 My name is: Charles Hill.
-This is a repository for my work in the Veterans4Quality.
+This is a repository for my work in the Veterans4Quality Class 11.